Do I Really Need a Plan for Disney World or Disneyland?

 You’ve probably had friends go to Disney World or Disneyland before, or maybe you went when you were a kid.
 And you might be thinking, “Why can’t I just show up and go with the flow?”
 You can.
 Sure, you can.
 But it’s best to know ahead of time what that will mean for you, so you can best decide if “go with the flow” is really what you think it is when it comes to Disney Parks vacations.

 The first question to ask yourself is if you like crowds.
 Because yes, there are always some crowds at the Disney Parks, but they are not all equal.
-Different days in different parks as well as different times of day all affect the total number of people in the parks.
-And that in turn causes changes in wait times, but also the very real sense of crowdedness with people all around you.
+Different days in different parks, as well as different times of day all, affect the total number of people in the parks.
+And that, in turn, causes changes in wait times, but also the very real sense of crowdedness with people all around you.
 Thick crowds you have to push through?
 Or people easily walking the paths?
 There’s a big difference in your experience.

 What about dining?
 If you haven’t been to the Disney Parks in a while, you may be surprised to find out that simply walking up with your family to the restaurants at dinner time is likely to lead to some big disappointment.
 Popular restaurants book up far in advance.
 Want the best dining experiences?
 You’ll need to plan for that.
 And you’ll want to plan with some consideration – for example, getting the best use of dining credits on the dining plan, timing the meal such that it doesn’t interfere with shows or parades you want to see and so forth.

 But probably most important for you is the value of your time.
-I frequently see people commenting on facebook or news articles that they can only get through a handful of rides each day because the lines or so long.
-Long laments about hour or more lines fill the internet.
-The reality, though, is that these people for the most part are showing up with no plan at all.
+I frequently see people commenting on Facebook or news articles that they can only get through a handful of rides each day because the lines or so long.
+Long laments about an hour or more lines fill the internet.
+The reality, though, is that these people, for the most part, are showing up with no plan at all.
 The assumption that Disney lines are always long is false.
 You can absolutely avoid the long lines and get far more done with a good plan.
 And for the amount you’ll be spending on your parks experience, isn’t actually getting to the rides and attractions you want to experience important?
 Your time is extremely valuable, and the only way to maximize it is to know where to go when.